• About Connective

 • accessiBe: This company offers the accessWidget, which automates and simplifies the process of improving your website’s compliance.
 Rather than manually making the changes, the AI system adjusts the necessary information for you.

-• Accessibility Insight: This chrome extension helps you discover your website’s problems so you can learn where and how to improve.
+• Accessibility insight: This chrome extension helps you discover your website’s problems so you can learn where and how to improve.

-• Section 508 Test for Accessibility: This resource offers solutions and tips on how to meet Section 508 requirements.
+• Section 508 test for accessibility: This resource offers solutions and tips on how to meet Section 508 requirements.

 • aDesigner: This tool mimics visual impairments so you can easily identify problem areas and improve.

-• Photosensitive Epilepsy Analysis Tool: You can use this product to identify any flashing content that might create seizure risks on your site.
+• Photosensitive Epilepsy analysis tool: You can use this product to identify any flashing content that might create seizure risks on your site.

 • Readability Grader: Use this product to determine how easy your content is to read.
 Identify confusing sentences and simplify them to meet standards.